tearust/tapp-tutor/party-fe.md

       }
 ```

-Now the whole txn workflow completed.
+Now the whole txn workflow is completed.

 # Workflow
-To make the workflow clear and visual. let's draw a sequence diagram.
+To make the workflow clear and visual, let's draw a sequence diagram.

 ```mermaid
 sequenceDiagram